spiceai/samples/kubernetes/README.md

 ## Standalone

 First, we will create a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) that contains our Pod definition.
-A Pod definition tells Spice.ai which Datasources, Actions, and training parameters it should use to provide inferences to your app.
-For this sample, we will use the [CartPole](https://github.com/spiceai/registry/blob/trunk/pods/samples/CartPole-v1/cartpole-v1.yaml) Pod definition from the the Spice.ai Registry.
+A Pod definition tells Spice.ai which Datasources, Actions, and training parameters it should use to provide recommendations to your app.
+For this sample, we will use the CartPole Pod definition from the the Spice.ai Registry.
 Let's add it now:

 ```bash
 kubectl apply -f cartpole-configmap.yaml